Qarik-Group/ultimate-guide-to-bosh/docs/deployments.md

 > bosh deploy zookeeper-release/manifests/zookeeper.yml
 ```

-Inside `zookeeper.yml` is the description of an group of five instances, each with a 10GB persistent disk volume (we will review the contents of this file soon).
+Inside `zookeeper.yml` is the description of a group of five instances, each with a 10GB persistent disk volume (we will review the contents of this file soon).

 * BOSH sends requests to AWS API for five EC2 VMs, using a specified Amazon Machine Image (AMI) as the base file system/operating system
 * BOSH will manage the allocation of IPs within the VPC subnet rather than using DHCP (more on networking later)